jajaio/alphaquest/devlog.md

 want to call it that, lol) Once the town if finished the game should run just fine, but there is more content and polish that needs to be added.

+# January 28th, 2016
+Lots of bug fixes.
+I love being able to play the game as a whole.
+After all this time working on it, I can finally go through it relatively smooth.
+But, the battle engine seems like it could have a bit more diversity... maybe having a chance the player or monster will miss their attack?
+I may work on that once a stable beta is out.